A child receives treatment at Kamal Adwan Hospital’s Intensive Care Unit in North Gaza. Photo by OCHA

 • Between 28 September and 11 October, WASH Cluster partners received a total of 269,324 litres of fuel, or an average of 19,237 litres per day, which represents only 27.5 per cent of the minimum daily requirement of 70,000 litres to meet critical WASH and public health needs.
 This delivery marks a two per cent increase compared to the quantity received between 21 and 27 September.

-• As of 11 October, WASH Cluster partners reported the daily distribution of 1,777 cubic metres of water across Gaza, including 3,397 cubic metres in Khan Younis, 3,667 in Deir al Balah, 638 in North Gaza and less than 10 in Rafah.
+• As of 11 October, WASH Cluster partners reported the daily distribution of 1,777 cubic metres of water in Gaza governorate, 3,397 cubic metres in Khan Younis, 3,667 in Deir al Balah, 638 in North Gaza and less than 10 in Rafah.

 • WASH Cluster partners have initiated winterization preparedness activities.
 These include the rehabilitation of wastewater pumping stations in Deir al Balah, solid waste removal and cleaning of stormwater channels in An Nuseirat, rehabilitation of drainage systems, and procurement of dewatering pumps.
 Partners also continue to identify flood-prone areas and develop communication and community engagement key messages to raise flood risk awareness.
 Beyond the WASH Winterization Response and Preparedness Plan, which outlines proactive measures to mitigate flood risks, the WASH Cluster has also produced a Mapping of Stormwater Basins and Flood-Prone Areas to guide efforts by response actors to address flood challenges.